highkite/pdfAnnotate/README.md

 ### <a name="createfreetext"></a>createFreeTextAnnotation(...)

 Creates a free text annotations.
 It puts a label at an arbitrary position.
-Notice that in particular the chrome PDF viewer and the Firefox PDF viewer are not able to render these annotations.
+Notice that in particular the chrome PDF viewer and the Firefox PDF viewer are only able to render the annotation when using a default appearance stream.

 ![ Example of a free text annotation](./documentation/FreeTextAnnotation.png  "Example of a free text annotation")